 Arrive By Taxi

 Catching a taxi may be quick and more convenient than buying metro tickets, but comes with a price.
-Brussels has the most expensive taxis over Europe and roundtrip cab fare will set you back around €90.
+Brussels has the most expensive taxis in Europe and roundtrip cab fare will set you back around €90.

 Arrive By Uber

 To arrive in Brussels city center by Uber is about a 25-minute drive.
 Unfortunately, the rate can vary depending on the time of day and traffic.